McKinsey’s Roland Rechtsteiner on the energy transition and commodities markets

 At the same time, traders have an interest in liquid markets because that's what they need to risk manage their exposures.
 They are pushing hard to get more liquid markets.
 Through that drive, they have the ability to connect producers and consumers and also to offer risk management products in between to manage participation models in these value chains.
 As the energy transition is developing, more of that is required and the traders bring the capabilities as well as the analytical horsepower to support that transition – and to be a catalyst.

-"McKinsey’s Roland Rechtsteiner on the energy transition and commodities markets" was originally created and published by Energy Monitor, a GlobalData owned brand.
+"McKinsey’s Roland Rechtsteiner on the energy transition and commodities markets" was originally created and published by Power Technology, a GlobalData owned brand.

 The information on this site has been included in good faith for general informational purposes only.
 It is not intended to amount to advice on which you should rely, and we give no representation, warranty or guarantee, whether express or implied as to its accuracy or completeness.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content on our site.